makerdao/mips/Emergency Response.md

 **MIPXc3: Emergency Response Procedure**

 The ability to declare an emergency will be reserved for Domain Teams and Core Personnel due to their proximity to, and knowledge of, the Maker ecosystem.
-If a community member wishes to declare and emergency, they will follow the urgen reponse procedure outlined in MIPXc4.
+If a community member wishes to declare an emergency, they will follow the urgent response procedure outlined in MIPXc4.

-The emergency response process will be initiated as follows:
+**The emergency response process will be initiated as follows:**

 - Declare an emergency in the public forum providing sufficient detail regarding the issue and why immediate action is required.
 Creating a poll for community sentiment, feedback, or parameter changes is optional.
 	- If a remedy is known and uncontentious the Governance Facilitators will coordinate with necessary domain teams to expedite an executive vote.